emerald-dao/beginner-dapp-course/chapter2.0/day1/README.md

 Open up a terminal on your computer and run:
 > npx create-next-app@latest emerald-dapp

-This will "clone" a Next.js project onto your computer and call it "emerald-dapp".
+This will "clone" (or create) a Next.js project onto your computer and call it "emerald-dapp".
 What your computer is doing is installing all the necessary pieces of code and dependencies needed to run your application.
 Woohoo!
 This will be our DApp for the rest of the course.

 ## Launching Our DApp